MileHacker Logo

 • Public displays of affection are generally accepted, similar to most Western European cities.

-• Travelers can expect a welcoming environment.
+• Travelers can be ready for a welcoming environment.

 Accessibility Information